SAML-Toolkits/ruby-saml/README.md

 end
 ```

-If the SP knows who should be authenticated in the IdP, then can provide that info as follows:
+If you (the SP) know which specific user should be authenticated by the IdP,
+then can provide that info as follows:

 ```ruby
 def init